terminusdb/terminusdb-blog/_posts/2020-09-20-hackathon-work-with-terminusdb-and-terminushub-to-built-a-versioned-controlled-knowledge-graph-of-all-of-human-history.md

 ---
 ### Hackathon call:

-## Work with TerminusDB and TerminusHub to Built a Versioned Controlled Knowledge Graph of All of Human History
+## Work with TerminusDB and TerminusHub to Build a Version Controlled Knowledge Graph of All of Human History

 ### Sponsored by the DBpedia Association